Blog · Review Essay · Last reviewed June 23, 2026

 AI intensifies this by making dossiers active.
 A database stores and retrieves.
 A model infers, ranks, summarizes, predicts, drafts, recommends, and sometimes acts.
 The old dossier said, "Here is what the record contains."
 The AI-era dossier says, "Here is what this pattern probably means, what should happen next, and how the decision can be justified in language."

 This changes the stakes of privacy.
-A person's data trail can become training material, personalization memory, risk signal, customer-service context, fraud score, hiring feature, ad target, educational profile, law-enforcement lead, or chatbot prompt history.
+A person's data trail can become training material, retrieval context, personalization memory, risk signal, customer-service context, fraud score, hiring feature, ad target, educational profile, law-enforcement lead, or chatbot prompt history.
 The issue is not just whether an individual fact was public or private.
 The issue is whether the institutional model built from those facts can be inspected, corrected, limited, forgotten, or refused.

 Solove's later article "A Taxonomy of Privacy" helps make this explicit by separating privacy problems into information collection, processing, dissemination, and invasion.
 That structure is useful for AI because harms often move across stages.
 A system may collect innocuous traces, process them into sensitive inferences, disseminate outputs through vendors or agencies, and then turn the result into an intervention in housing, work, credit, policing, education, or care.

 The book also helps avoid a common mistake in AI debates: treating the model as the entire problem.
 The model is important, but the surrounding dossier machine supplies the raw material, institutional authority, and operational route.
 A good model attached to an unjust record system can still produce unjust governance.
 A transparent model attached to unappealable records can still leave people powerless.
+That connects privacy directly to AI data provenance, AI data retention, AI audit trails, and digital identity.

 Where the Book Needs Updating